TimurBatyr/pagemaker_flexbox/README.md

 ## This project is made by using Flexbox CSS

-Here I tried to use a Semantic way of layout.
+Here I have used a Semantic way of layout.
-This "website" is written by using Flexbox technology.
+This "website" is written by using Flexbox technology and absolutely adaptive.

 # Stack: